Ukraine: Travel Implications

 - Related Links: Transport +

 - Finland's best-known public figure is Santa Claus, and each winter people come from all over the world to visit him.
 But did you know you can meet Santa all year round in his village at the Arctic Circle?
 Find out more about Santa at VisitFinland.

 - The Aurora Borealis, or Northern Lights.
 From September to March the Northern Lights may be seen in Lapland a few times a week.
 In southern Finland the phenomenon is less common - perhaps 10-20 nights per year.
 They are less visible from cities due to the bright light conditions.
 Wherever you do see them, it's something you won't forget!
-There's an incredible video, filmed in Lapland, at VisitFinland
+There are great videos, filmed in Lapland, at VisitFinland

 - The Moomins, created by Tove Jansson, are a particular favourite amongst Japanese visitors.
-In fact a Moomin theme park is being opened in Lake Miyazawa, Tokyo, in 2017.
+In fact Moominvalley Park recently opened in Miyazawa, near Tokyo.
 But where better to meet the Moomins than at their Finnish home? www.moominworld.fi

 Hibernation: please remember that Moomins sleep all winter and don't come out of hibernation until February

 - Finland's Sauna Culture is ubiquitous - there are over 3 million saunas for a population of under 5½ million!
 Some saunas are adventures in themselves.